NJ2020/Image-Compositing/README.md

 ```

 ##### Luminance:
-- They matched contrast and tone using histogram matching between the luminance channels of the input and style exemplar images.
+Contrast and Tone were handled using Histogram matching between the luminance channels of the input and style exemplary images.
 Direct histogram matching typically results in arbitrary transfer functions and may produce artifacts due to non-smooth mapping or excessive stretching/compressing of the luminance values.
+So,
-Instead, they designed a new parametric model of luminance mapping that allows for strong expressiveness and regularization simultaneously.
+- A new parametric model is designed for the luminance mapping that allows for strong expressiveness and regularization simultaneously.
 The transfer function is defined as:

 ![1](https://user-images.githubusercontent.com/41862477/50593661-31e2cb80-0ebf-11e9-8128-b7d123ad2cba.jpg)

-- They extracted a luminance feature, L, that represents the luminance histogram with uniformly sampled percentiles of the luminance cumulative distribution function (32 samples).
-They estimated the tone-mapping parameters by minimizing the cost function:
+- Then, a luminance feature (L) that represents the luminance histogram with uniformly sampled percentiles of the luminance cumulative distribution function (in this case, 32 samples) is extracted and used to estimate the tone-mapping parameters by minimizing the following cost function:

 ![1](https://user-images.githubusercontent.com/41862477/50593706-7b331b00-0ebf-11e9-9df2-c71d43f0828f.jpg)

-Results:
+> Results obtained after doing the **Color transfer** between the original and exemplary images, as described above:

 ![1](https://user-images.githubusercontent.com/41862477/50594272-e847b000-0ec1-11e9-99ac-f49add58878a.jpg)
 ![3](https://user-images.githubusercontent.com/41862477/50594273-e8e04680-0ec1-11e9-807a-9c51a53b2bc2.jpg)